Mobilizing support for research on coffee's critical challenges

 For U.S.-based coffee companies interested in driving legislative action in support of coffee agricultural R&D, please read more about coffee advocacy priorities below, and contact WCR to get involved.

-For any company interested in supporting the Coffee Plant Health Initiative Act, WCR can provide template letters for sending to your Member of Congress in support of cosponsoring this legislation.
+For any company interested in advocating for these priorities, WCR can provide template letters for sending to your Member of Congress.

 Additional resources